 Lashbrook graduated from Taylor in the spring of 2016 with a degree in exercise science.

-The 2016 season is the fourth for T.J.
-Ragan as a member of the Taylor University football staff and his first as the Defensive Coordinator.
+The 2017 season is the fifth for T.J.
+Ragan as a member of the Taylor University football staff and his second as the Defensive Coordinator.
 In addition to overseeing the Trojan defense, Ragan serves as the Strength and Conditioning Coordinator.

 Ragan came to Taylor after one season as the head coach at Wheaton Academy in Illinois and also boasts experience with the Denver Broncos and multiple NCAA Division I football programs.